mablanco/docker-osmedeus/README.md

 ## How to use this image

-The image launches Osmedeus' CLI tool without any arguments, so you have to provide your own to customise Osmedeus execution.
-Have a look at the inline help and the official documentation for basic and advanced usage examples.
+The image launches Osmedeus without any arguments by default, so you have to craft your own Osmedeus command to customise its execution.
+Feel free to have a look at the inline help and the official documentation for basic and advanced usage examples.

 This will show the inline help: